-Arrangements for respecting patients privacy
+Arrangements for respecting patients privacy and dignity

-Please be assured that, under our Confidentiality Policy, your personal details will not be disclosed to any third party without your specific permission.
-(Except under legislative requirement or where an information sharing agreement exists such as with another healthcare provider or your insurer)
+Please be assured that, under our Confidentiality Policy, your personal details will not be disclosed to any third party without your specific permission (except under legislative requirement or where an information sharing agreement exists such as with another healthcare provider or your insurer).

-Our policy on Confidentiality can be made available to you on request.
+Our policy on confidentiality can be made available to you on request.

 All patients have the right to request a chaperone to be present at any time during their stay or for any element of their treatment or consultation.
-For further information, please speak to a member of staff.
+For further information, please speak to a member of staff